Haellsigh/Bluetrackr/notes.md

 - [x] Pairing button
 - [x] Status LED (blue)
 - [x] Power LED (red) (blinks on low power)

+## Interrupts

+MPU_INT is active high.
+There is no pull down internally.
+On rising edge it means it's triggered.

+NRF_INT is active low.
+There is a pull up resistor internaly.
+On falling edge it means it's triggered.

 ## LEDs